Skip to content

 • Resources: For details, visit Home - Spring Creek Feasibility Study

-• Initiative: Montgomery County is evaluating the adoption of the C-PACE program to facilitate energy and water-efficient upgrades in commercial properties.
+• Initiative: Montgomery County has adopted the C-PACE program to facilitate energy and water-efficient upgrades in commercial properties.

 • Mechanism: Allows property owners to secure private financing for improvements, repaid through property assessments.